DanielFord11/ReactPortfolio/README.md

 ## Acknowledgements

-This project is built based on a set of requirements provided by [insert source here].
+This project is built based on a set of requirements provided by DU.

 ## License